tcpiplab/Udacity-github-reflections/lesson_2_reflections.md

-# Answers to questions posed in Lesson 2 Udacity's [How to Use Git and Github][1] course.
+# Answers to questions posed in Lesson 2 of Udacity's [How to Use Git and Github][1] course.

 *What happens when you initialize a repository?
 Why do you need to do it?*